explosion/thinc/website/docs/usage-training.md

 A common trick for stochastic gradient descent is to **vary the learning rate or other hyperparameters** over the course of training.
-Since there are many possible ways to vary the learning rate, Thinc lets you implement hyperparameter schedules as simple generator functions.
+Since there are many possible ways to vary the learning rate, Thinc lets you implement hyperparameter schedules as simple callback functions.
 Thinc also provides a number of [popular schedules](/docs/api-schedules) built-in.

-You can use schedules directly, by calling `next()` on the schedule and using it to update hyperparameters in your training loop.
-Since schedules are particularly common for optimization settings, the [`Optimizer`](/docs/api-optimizer) object accepts floats, lists and iterators for most of its parameters.
-When you call [`Optimizer.step_schedules`](/docs/api-optimizer#step_schedules), the optimizer will draw the next value from the generators and use them to change the given attributes.
+You can use schedules directly, by calling the schedule with the `step` keyword argument and using it to update hyperparameters in your training loop.
+Since schedules are particularly common for optimization settings, the [`Optimizer`](/docs/api-optimizer) object accepts floats, lists, iterators, and schedule callbacks for most of its parameters.
+When you call [`Optimizer.step_schedules`](/docs/api-optimizer#step_schedules), the optimizer will increase its step count and pass this step count to the schedules.
 For instance, here's how to create an instance of the `Adam` optimizer with a custom learning rate schedule:

 ```python
 ### Custom learning rate schedule